Assisted Living Administrator – A Day in the Life

 For some states, the NAB administers the RCAL exam to measure entry-level knowledge and competent skills for the profession, which can act as a component of state licensure.
 Applicants can find pricing, eligibility, and other state-specific requirements in the NAB’s Candidate Handbook.

-In past years, the American College of Health Care Administrators (ACHCA) offered a Certified Assisted Living Administrator (CALA) and a Certified Nursing Home Administrator (CNHA) credential.
-While these are not currently offered, those with current CALA or CNHA credentials can maintain them every five years.
+The American College of HealthCare Administrators (ACHCA) offers the Certified Assisted Living Administrator (CALA) credential as well as the Certified Nursing Home Administrator (CNHA) credential.
+Applicants can find pricing, eligibility, and other state-specific requirements in the ACHCA’s Professional Certification Handbook.
+Those with current CALA or CNHA credentials can maintain them every three years.
 To renew this credential, applicants must submit either an executive portfolio or complete an executive-level course in addition to a signed affidavit.

 The Senior Living Certification Commission (SLCC) offers a Certified Director of Assisted Living (CDAL).
 There are two eligibility pathways depending on education and experience.
 The first eligibility route requires a bachelor’s degree from an accredited institution plus one year or 2,000 hours of work experience as an assisted living community executive director or at least three years (6,000 hours) of management experience in an assisted living community.